qiuqiangkong/audio_flow/README.md

 ## Results

-Here are the results of training audio generation systems with a single RTX 4090 GPU card for 12 hours for 200k steps.
+Here are the results after training with a single RTX 4090 GPU for 12 hours (200k steps).
+Users can achieve better performance with longer training times.

 ## Results